cudmore/treadmill/docs/docs/index.md

 # Introduction

-This is documentation for controlling a behavioral experiment using an Arduino microcontroller with a Python based web interface.
-First, we document building an Arduino controlled motorized circular treadmill.
-Next, we provide Python source code to control an experiment through a web-browser.
-Our aim is to provide a starting point for open-source behavioral experiments that can be extended to new experimental designs.
-Please see the accompanying [manuscript](manuscript.md).
+This is documentation for controlling a behavioral experiment using an Arduino microcontroller using Python.
+The experiment can be controlled from a Python command line or with an easy to use web browser interface.
+Included in this system is an option to simultaneously record video using a Rapsberry Pi video camera.
+Our goal is to provide a starting point for open-source behavioral experiments that can be extended to new experimental designs.

 <a name="webinterface"></a>
 <IMG SRC="img/screenshot1.png" ALIGN=LEFT WIDTH=450 style="border:1px solid gray">